Derydoca/derydocaengine/README.md

 ## How To Build

 ### Command Line Arguments
+You can use command line arguments for specifying a particular project and scene to load immediately.
+Specifying the project is required, however specifying a scene is not.
+If you do not specify a scene, an empty scene will be loaded and you can use the GUI to locate and load a level of your choosing.

+If you do want to jump into a specific level, there is a table below with a list of command line arguments you can use.

 Open the solution file included in the root directory.
 Once open, right-click on the project DerydocaEngine.Editor.UI and open the Properties panel.
 Under Configuration Properties > Debugging > Command Arguments, enter in the command line arguments for the scene you want to open.

 #### Format